MrBytes10/Testimonials-Template1/README.md

 ## Contact

-For any questions or support, please contact me: [Augastine](mailto:mulu.bytes@gmail.com).
+For any questions or support, please contact me: <a href="https://wa.me/+254742125032">Augastine</a>, or mail me at: mulu.bytes@gmail.com